kosli-dev/cli/docs.kosli.com/content/getting_started/overview.md

 {{< hint success >}}
 If you're eager to start using Kosli right away, check our ["Get familiar with Kosli"](/tutorials/get_familiar_with_kosli/) tutorial that allows you to quickly try out Kosli features without the need to spin up a separate environment.
 No CI required.
 {{< /hint >}}

+The guide initially presents steps associated with **Flows** followed by **Environments**.
+However, if preferred, you can commence with Environments before exploring Flows.
+The guide allows flexibility in the order of exploration based on individual preferences.